azsk/AzTS-docs/01-Setup and Getting started/README.md

 **Prerequisite:**

 1. Signed in user must have one of the following permission at subscription or resource group scope: Owner, Contributor, ServiceAdministrator, CoAdministrator, AccountAdministrator, Security Reader, Security Admin.

 2. Subscription scan should have completed for the day.
-The steps to validate this has been specified under [this section](README.md#2-verifying-that-tenant-security-solution-installation-is-complete).

-**Note:** After the initial setup, AzTS UI can take upto 24 hours to reflect the scan result as it requires one full scan to complete.
+Automated AzTS scans are configured to start at approximately 1:00 AM UTC.
+Therefore, you can use the [On-Demand scan](README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant) command to trigger the scan immediately after the installation.

 **Steps to load AzTS UI:**